|1969||>>Take the Money and Run||.../...|

 "Tanner, did you really watch all of these Woody Allen movies?"
 Yes, I really did.
 Most of them more than once.

 I've decided that Woody Allen was both, at different phases in his career, an idiot and a genius.
 He is currently my favorite director.
-He was a cheap, Three Stooges-like physical comedian, who matured into the college-senior-intellectual romantic depressive.
+He was a cheap, Three Stooges-like physical comedian, obsessed with sex, who matured into the college-senior-intellectual romantic depressive.
 His dialogue is often unrealistic and elevated, with the characters beaming long flowery lines, loaded with references to academia and other films.
 His work is transparent - that is to say, it's very easy to watch a Woody Allen film and see his thought process, his messages, and you get the image a single neurotic, short, Jewish man sitting at his typewriter, rather than seeing the events or the characters.
+Many of his films are deeply narcissistic, while others are tremendously empathic.
 It sounds like an odd way of describing my favorite director, but Woody Allen's work is timeless and artful.
 If you want to feel warm, sentimental, romantic, but also morbid and uncertain (but okay with being uncertain), there's a film by Woody Allen to suit your perspectives of the evening.

 Any Woody Allen film before Love and Death is bound to be pretty awful.
 Except for maybe Everything You Always Wanted to Know About Sex, these early films are atrociously immature, and hardly watchable.
 And this is coming from a moviegoer that worships the ground he's walked on.
 They have the romantic sensibilities of a high-schooler making dick jokes.
 Somehow, most of these early ones are praised to the skies by film critics and review aggregators.
 I find it difficult to sit through anything of his before 1975.